Historical Public Records Program

 Microfilm

-There are approximately 23,000 microfilm reels housed in the Copyright Office Reading Room and in the Library’s Jefferson Building.
-These reels provide service copies for the content of the copyright record books, and the collection holds historical record book information, copies of certificates, and other copyright artifacts.
-The Copyright Office also maintains microfilm copies of the pre-1870 records.
-The digitization of the microfilm reels is pending an inventory of the microfilm and record books along with an analysis to determine if any of the microfilm content is not available in other formats (e.g., records books).
+The Copyright Reading Room and the Library’s Jefferson Building house approximately 23,000 microfilm that provide service copies of the historical record books .
+The collection holds historical record book information, copies of certificates, and other copyright artifacts.
+The Copyright Office maintains microfilm copies of pre-1870 and 1978 through 1993 records.
+The microfilm digitization is pending an analysis to determine if any of the microfilm content is unavailable in other online formats in the collection and the availability of funds.